A Hospitality Workforce Reboot: How to Drive Employee Engagement and Customer Satisfaction

 James Humes

 No matter how you slice it, Humes’ quote perfectly describes a crucial attribute of any successful leader.
-The definition of leadership itself presupposes an individual’s ability to effectively communicate with different groups of people, including employees, customers, investors, and stakeholders among others.
+The definition of leadership itself presupposes an individual’s ability to effectively communicate with different groups of people, including employees, customers, investors, and stakeholders.
 Moreover, leaders need to clearly explain their company’s vision and objectives, motivate people and direct them towards goals.

-However, recent studies show that today’s leaders extremely lack soft skills and, in fact, find communication to be the hardest part of their job responsibilities.
-Moreover, leaders often experience difficulty in finding the right communication supporting tools, have little or no data available to provide better feedback, and struggle in an established non-communicative culture.
-So, what’s the likelihood of growing a successful business under such conditions?
-And is there any way to fix it?
+However, recent studies show that today’s leaders lack soft skills and, in fact, find communication to be the toughest part of their job responsibilities.
+Moreover, leaders often experience difficulty in finding the right tools to support their communication efforts, have little or no data available to provide better feedback, and struggle in an established non-communicative culture.
+So, what’s the likelihood of growing a successful business under such conditions, and is there any way to fix it?

 Let’s figure it out.